Arizona Real Estate Brokers and Agents

 Thus, when a home sale transaction is completed, escrow owes the total commission to the Listing Broker who is obligated to split that commission with the Selling Broker, with each broker paying compensation to their respective Salespersons.

 To simplify this part of the process, both Listing Brokers and Selling Brokers deliver to escrow “commission instructions” whereby all parties are paid directly by escrow the respective amounts due.
-The total commission paid to each broker is included on the closing statment delivered by escrow to both seller and buyer.
+The total commission paid to each broker is included on the closing statement delivered by escrow to both seller and buyer.

 To participate in ARMLS, both the brokers and salespersons must be members of the National Association of REALTORS® (NAR) as well as members of a local association.